ninjaframework/ninja/ninja-core/src/site/markdown/introduction.md

 Conclusion
 ----------

-Ninja delivers everything to get productive immediately.
+Ninja delivers everything to make you productive immediately.
 And it does so by using a lot of proven technology that is used and known for years.